The S&P 500, the Dow, the NASDAQ. The big stock indexes/indices are probably the first bits of investing jargon we encounter.

 - Hang Seng Index - 50 of the biggest companies listed on the Hong Kong stock exchange, including Tencent, the Chinese media giant and owner of WeChat.

-- FTSE AIM All-Share Index - An index of all the companies listed on AIM (Alternative Investment Market) — the UK exchange for smaller, riskier but potentially high growth companies.
+- UK junior market - there are a few indices made up of all the companies listed on AIM (Alternative Investment Market) — the UK exchange for smaller, riskier but potentially high growth companies.
 Almost like an index of older startups.
 Popular brands whose companies are listed on AIM include ASOS and Fever Tree.
 Detailed guide to the AIM, London's junior market.

 - DOW Global Titans 50 - Managed by Dow Jones indices, the Global Titans index consists of the 50 largest multinational public companies.
 The premise of the index is to track the performance of globalised mega-corporations in an increasingly globalised economy.

-Deep div- The biggest index providers and their major indexes
+Deep dive - The biggest index providers and their major indexes

 Once a division of investment bank Morgan Stanley, index provider MSCI was spun off to trade as its own public company.
 This means MSCI now sits within the S&P 500 and the Russell 3000.
 Meta.